HL7/davinci-dtr/input/pagecontent/specification.md

 <a name="spc-1"/>DTR services **SHOULD** have DTR questionnaires available for all covered items that require additional data collection to support prior auth submission, claim submission, or appropriate use documentation.
 (Future versions of this guide will likely tighten this expectation to a SHALL)<a href="operational.html#additional-considerations"><sup>spc-1</sup></a>

+DTR server organizations **MAY** surface their Questionnaires via a registry or some similar mechanism that allows DTR client organizations to pre-examine/pre-process Questionnaires to allow for more optimal handling when those Questionnaires are actually solicited.
+DTR clients **SHALL NOT** be dependent on such pre-availability in order to perform form completion.

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">